miccohen/cheatsheets/seo.md

 - Explore lazy loading
 - Leverage SRCSET for different screen sizes
 - Ensure that your images have alt text
-- Invest in automated tools that can help ensure your image assets will always be optimized (example: [mz.cm/imageopt])
+- Invest in automated tools that can help ensure your image assets will always be optimized

 ## Modern JavaScript Sites